arnoprincestonpan/HTMLCSSJavaScript/README.md

     If the dice has the same number it is double the sum in points unless it is a double one, in that case that player loses.

 ### Interview Question
     A fun practice of an interview question that happened in December 2022.
+See markdown inside folder.

 ###### Note: Please see code for futher details.